RespiraWorks/Ventilator/manufacturing/internals/manifold/README.md

 ## Design implementation

+Recently exported files for 3d printing can be found [here](https://tinyurl.com/2kuwps9h).

+Parametric Inventor models and drawings are all found within this repo directory.

 The part was designed in Autodesk Inventor, along with assembly to geometrically test interface fit before manufacture.
 The design has been tested by 3d printing the manifold in resin.